Dixons Carphone to retain full ownership of Nordics business

-LONDON, June 30 (Reuters) - Dixons Carphone (DC.L), the British electricals retailer, has decided not to pursue a partial initial public offering (IPO) of its Nordics business and will retain full ownership, its boss said on Wednesday.
+LONDON (Reuters) - Dixons Carphone, the British electricals retailer, has decided not to pursue a partial initial public offering (IPO) of its Nordics business and will retain full ownership, its boss said on Wednesday.

 The group had said in September it was considering the move.